As CSK win IPL 2021 for fourth title, a look at all the winners of Indian Premier League finals

-Chennai Super Kings closed the gap down to arch rivals Mumbai Indians in the list of Indian Premier League title wins after they defeated Kolkata Knight Riders in the IPL 2021 final on Friday in Dubai.
+Chennai Super Kings closed the gap on arch-rivals Mumbai Indians in the list of Indian Premier League title wins after they defeated Kolkata Knight Riders in the IPL 2021 final on Friday in Dubai.

 It was CSK’s ninth final in the history of the tournament, an incredible record already, and they won their fourth title.